kiwipom/ktor-wiki/Application.md

 consists of one or more interceptors that are previously installed, providing certain functionality such as routing, compression, etc.

 The `ApplicationCall` provides access to two main properties `ApplicationRequest` and `ApplicationResponse`.
 As their names indicate, they correspond to the incoming request and outgoing response.
-In addition to these, it als provides some useful functions to help response to client requests.
+In addition to these, it also provides some useful functions to help response to client requests.
 Given that pipelines can be executed asynchronously, `ApplicationCall` also represents the logical execution context with `Attributes` to pass data between various parts of the pipeline.

 Installing interceptor into pipeline is the primary method to alter the processing of an `ApplicationCall`.